How to Read and Write in Malayalam: A Step-by-Step Guide

 - Challenge: Difficulty with script recognition.

 - Solution: Spend more time on basic alphabets and practice tracing them.
+Master one Malayalam letter at a time.

 - Challenge: Understanding complex words.